influxdata/influxdb/README.md

 Replicating the log under normal conditions is done by sending an `AppendEntries` RPC from the leader to each of the other servers in the cluster (called Peers).
 Each peer will append the entries from the leader through a 2-phase commit process which ensure that a majority of servers in the cluster have entries written to log.

-For a more detailed explanation on the failover process and election terms please see the full paper describing the protocol: [In Search of an Understandable Consensus Algorithm](https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf)

 ## Project Status

 The go-raft library is feature complete but in alpha.